You are currently viewing Understanding the Legal Process of PLC Registration in Chennai

 It is required to keep statutory registers, minutes of board meetings, AGMs, creditors’ meetings, and debenture holder meetings.

-Common Mistakes to Avoid in the Legal Process of a PLC’s Registration
+Common Mistakes to Avoid in the Pvt Ltd Registration in Chennai

-For the successful registration of a PLC, one must at all costs avoid the following mistakes when pvt ltd registration:
+For the successful registration of a Pvt Ltd, one must at all costs avoid the following mistakes when pvt ltd registration:

 1) Inadequate due diligence and research

-To make sure there are no inconsistencies between what is claimed and what is true of the firm in question, due diligence generally entails reviewing a company’s or individual’s financial and business paperwork.
+To ensure no inconsistencies between what is claimed and what is true of the firm, due diligence generally entails reviewing a company’s or individual’s financial and business paperwork.
 This comprises:

 2) Inappropriate selection of business structure

 Your business structure has an impact on several factors, including how much tax you pay, how easily you can raise capital, how much paperwork you must file, how much capital you need, how much control and management you have, how stable your company is, how flexible its management is, how you divide profits, and how much personal liability you have.
-Hence, before you register your business with the state government, you must select a suitable business structure.
+Hence, you must select a suitable business structure before registering your business with the state government.

 3) Not adhering to legal obligations